PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/040-advanced/010-secondary-keys.md

   - Full access to all assets
   - No access to any assets
   - Access to specific assets only
-  - Access to all assets except specific excluded ones

 - **Extrinsics** (transactions): Define which blockchain functions the key can execute

   - Full access to all functions
   - No access to any functions
   - Access to specific modules and/or methods
-  - Access to all functions except specific excluded ones

 - **Portfolios**: Specify which portfolios the key can access and manage
   - Full access to all portfolios
   - No access to any portfolios
   - Access to specific portfolios only
-  - Access to all portfolios except specific excluded ones

 The effective permissions of a secondary key are determined by the intersection of these categories.
 For example, a key with access to Asset A and Portfolio B can only perform authorized transactions involving Asset A within Portfolio B.